 My seat is in-chair and I write, write, write so I can learn, learn, learn.
 The more experience I glean, the more I understand, and, remarkably, next time, I struggle less to be patient.

 I relish opportunities to receive feedback.
 More feedback accumulates, I have found, when I conclude a story before I should, when I have failed to pay enough attention to the details.
 Yet, I appreciate the critiques and suggestions.
 With the help of the feedback I am led to see my characters in greater detail.
 I discover portions that need development, gaps that require transitions, and dialogue that needs tweaking.

 I will always value advice from my peers.
 I am grateful to have participated in a mentored writing program (Thank you, Chila Woychik and Lisa Lickel).

 Patience…the process is the process, I am reminded.
 As a lifetime student, I will grow with each attempt, but I also desire to see my mistakes more quickly.
 Despite “duh” moments, I continue to cultivate this craft.
 I’ve even submitted some short stories, and am blessed to have had one published.
 In fact, I ambitiously hope to parlay my latest paranormal piece into a novel.

 Like me, if you, too, wish to learn faster, there’s hope.
 Just keep writing.

 Meanwhile, I will patiently move my sore foot out of the way.

-Becky Jacoby writes for many online and print publications.
-She is completing her first suspense novel and two devotionals.
+Becky Jacoby writes for many online and print venues: consumer and trade magazines, business blogs, e-books, and promotional publications.
+In addition to completing her first speculative fiction work, she is compiling an anthology of dog rescue stories.
 She resides in coastal North Carolina with hubby Bob and two rescued dogs.
-Learn more at www.beckyjacoby.com